Eric Neilson: Playing career

 On July 13, 2011, Neilson was signed as a free agent by the Norfolk Admirals to a one-year AHL Standard Player's Contract.
 After appearing in 47 games for the Calder Cup record-setting Admirals, Neilson followed the team affiliation with the Tampa Bay Lightning and signed with the Syracuse Crunch on July 5, 2012.

-Neilson played 3 season with the Crunch, from 2012–13 to 2014–15.
+Neilson played 3 seasons with the Crunch, from 2012–13 to 2014–15.

-It was announced in May 2016 that Neilson would move away from the US and join UK side the Manchester Storm playing in the EIHL - the UK's highest level of professional ice hockey.
+It was announced in May 2016 that Neilson would move from the US and join UK side the Manchester Storm playing in the EIHL - the UK's highest level of professional ice hockey.